-The newly created AAFA New England Speaker Series is one of the ways AAFA New England helps educate people in the community.
-By offering informational talks by experts in the field on various topics, we are able to provide our membership and the community up to date information and asthma and allergy management tools.
+The AAFA New England Speaker Series is one of the ways AAFA New England helps educate people in the community.
+By offering informational talks by experts in the field on various topics, we are able to provide our membership and the community up-to-date information and asthma and allergy management tools.
 Funded by grants and donations, AAFA New England is able to offer free programs like this to the people of all six New England states who live with asthma and allergies – helping them to live fuller, healthier lives.

 “Advancements in Atopic Dermatitis: What Does this Mean for Your Practice?,” Tuesday, March 31, 2020, 6:00–7:00 PM.
 Check back soon to view a recording of the webinar.
 Presented by Maryanne Senna, MD, Assistant Professor of Dermatology, Harvard Medical School

 - Differentiate AD from other conditions and among various age groups in a timely manner